Jstith/ZeroSpice/readme.md

-# ZeroSpice: Secure Remote Access using the Spice Protocol
+# ZeroSpice: Secure Remote Access to Proxmox VMs

-ZeroSpice is a python-based toolkit enabling secure remote access from anywhere to virtual machines in a private environment.
-Combining two open-source technologies, ZeroTier and Spice, ZeroSpice delivers a security-focused yet robust way to use virtual machines from anywhere on the internet, prioritizing encryption and least privilege to build a modern, secure access environment.
+ZeroSpice is a python-based toolkit that enables secure remote access to Proxmox VMs using the SPICE protocol in a private environment.
+Leveraging two open-source technologies: ZeroTier and Spice, ZeroSpice delivers a security-focused yet robust way to use virtual machines from anywhere on the internet, prioritizing accessability and least privilege to build a modern, secure access environment.

 ![Python 3 compatible](https://img.shields.io/badge/python-3.x-blue.svg)
 ![PyPI version](https://img.shields.io/pypi/v/bloodhound.svg)